Blogs, papers and more

 Scientific papers

 OceanICU work is either described or referenced in the scientific papers listed below, with active links to the open access platforms they are hosted on.
 Lead authors are not, in all cases, members of the OceanICU consortium.
 However, team members have contributed to each paper.
-Title: Optimal phenology of life …
+Title: Marine ecosystem role in …

 Authors: Jacob W Bentley, David Chagaris, Marta Coll, Johanna J Heymans, Natalia Serpetti, Carl J Walters, Villy ChristensenJournal: ICES Journal of Marine Science, fsad213DOI: https://doi.org/10.1093/icesjms/fsad213Citation: Jacob W Bentley, David Chagaris, Marta Coll, Johanna J Heymans, Natalia Serpetti, Carl J Walters, Villy Christensen, Calibrating ecosystem models to support ecosystem-based management of marine systems, ICES Journal of Marine Science, …